zummait13/odin-recipes/README.md

 This webpage contains few recipes of food

+Exercises that I made:
-Making base structure of HTML file
+- Set up base structure of HTML file
-Working with command line
+- Work with command line
-Working with git and commits
+- Work with git and commits
+- Add images and links
+- Make unordered and ordered lists